Gender equality requires a revolution in the lives of men and boys, and achieving this requires urgent policy changes, MenCare-authored report argues

 House of Commons

 The launch of State of the World’s Fathers at the British Parliament featured a presentation of the report’s key findings and a question and answer session with the audience.
-The event featured speakers from the All-Party Parliamentary Group on Population, Development and Reproductive Health; Rutgers; Fatherhood Institute; Salamander Trust and Athena Network; and Promundo.
+The event featured speakers from the All-Party Parliamentary Group on Population, Development and Reproductive Health; Rutgers; Fatherhood Institute; Salamander Trust and Athena Network; and Equimundo.

 Sarova Panafric Hotel